hchasestevens/astpath/README.md

 Ⅰ. A command-line utility for querying Python ASTs using XPath syntax.

 ⅠⅠ.
-A better way of searching your codebase.
+A better way of searching through your codebase.

 ## Example usage